 Overview of my design approach for product development

 As a consultant, I often begin a project with a discovery phase.
 The discover phase is a way to assess the client's needs by first finding out more about their vision.
-This is also where I began to diverge.
+I also place an extremely heavy emphasis on understanding the user, their goals and what drives them.
+Then I began to diverge.
 Below are a few of the primary types of workshops I try to conduct with their intended outcomes in order to understand and define the landscape: